abel-parada/html_portfolio/README.md

 And also it serves as my first steps using Git and GitHub :).

-## This is a test to see if this works from my machine
+## Next task is to add a gallery in my portfolio

+Steps.

+1. Create a section.
+2. Use grid.